If you have decided to open a private medical practice there are many considerations to be aware of when searching for a location.

 4. Are There Competing Practitioners Nearby?

-Consider the rate of population growth in the surrounding area, for example.
+For example, you may consider the rate of population growth in the surrounding area.

 But even beyond that, every healthcare provider has a certain area of practice they’re more interested in than others.

-Speak to the other healthcare providers similar to you in the area – it’s possible their area of interest just happens to be a field of medicine you’d rather avoid.
+You can explore this by speaking to other healthcare providers like you in the area; it’s possible their area of interest just happens to be a field of medicine you’d rather avoid, or vice versa.

 This makes you a perfect resource for referrals.

-And even if they do happen to be directly competing for your ideal client, they might be gearing up to retire in the next few years, leaving you in the position to pick up the slack.
+And even if they are directly competing for your ideal client, they might be gearing up to retire in the next few years, leaving you in a position to pick up the slack.

 It’s important to do your research to find out not only who else is in the area, but what potential the area shows in the coming years.